-Subject to the terms and conditions of the underwriting agreement between us and the underwriters, the underwriters have agreed severally to purchase from us the following number of shares of common stock at the public offering price less the underwriting discount set forth on the cover page of this prospectus.
+Subject to the terms and conditions of the underwriting agreement between us and the representatives on behalf of the underwriters, the underwriters have agreed severally to purchase from us the following number of shares of common stock at the public offering price less the underwriting discount set forth on the cover page of this prospectus.

-Underwriter Number of Shares

-A.G.
-Edwards & Sons, Inc 431,250 431,250 287,500
+Underwriter Number of Shares A.G.
+Edwards & Sons, Inc

-Total 1,150,000

-========